na-na-hi/renget/archive/chastegenlocktracker.md

 ### -> /chastegen/ Lock Tracker <-

 ##### Some Suggestions when making a lock
-1. Keep the vote times reasonable to how long you want to be locked up. __When the thread is busy you can expect 5-10 votes per day if you share the lock in chastegen__.
+1. Keep the vote times reasonable to how long you want to be locked up. __When the thread is busy you can expect upwards of 10-15+ votes per day if you share the lock in chastegen__.
 1. Chaster has finally added a feature to "limit lock time" when you create a lock.
 This is a hard-deadline for a lock where time cannot be added that brings you over it. __Make use of it__.

 ##### Currently Tracked locks
-_(Updated 15-Jan-2024)_
+_(Updated 16-Jan-2024)_

 !!! note
     - Locks will be tracked in thread and here until you unlock/abandon, OR until a custom time you give is reached (in date or threads)